-At an animated and emotional public meeting in Bodmin recently, attended by over 400 people, including the campaign coordinator Christine Howard, Cornwall Council Planners were left in no doubt about the strength of opposition to building on Halgavor Moor.
+At an emotional public meeting in Bodmin last year, attended by over 400 people, including the campaign coordinator Christine Howard, Cornwall Council Planners were left in no doubt about the strength of opposition to building on Halgavor Moor.
 People departed however with the distinct impression they were simply not being listened to.

 CPRE National Chief Executive, Crispin Truman, commented during a recent visit to Cornwall, “There is an absence of grass roots democracy in Planning which needs to be restored”.

-The CPRE position on this is summed up in the formal notice of objection (see below) we submitted in the consultation process.
-Local Chairman Richard Stubbs commented: “We are being asked to submit to an urban wasteland of unemployment and second homes.
+Cornwall CPRE Chairman Richard Stubbs commented: “We are being asked to submit to an urban wasteland of unemployment and second homes.
 This will do nothing for Cornwall except pollute our rivers, increase CO2 emissions and destroy yet more of our natural world, the balance of which is so essential for our well-being.
 For the sake of decency and common sense, now is the time for Cornwall Council to listen to the wishes of local people and environmentalists alike.
 If not, we will fight this for the months and if necessary, years to come”

 ‘Wildlife habitat is in catastrophic decline’ –

 Please email us to support our campaign – email@example.com